What are alternative breaks? How are alternative break groups different from other volunteer groups?

 More than 24,000 students participate in alternative break programs each year at our Chapter schools - many of whom are looking for internships and job opportunities.
 If you have open positions for individuals, send them to us and we’ll post them for you on the job board in the student forums section of our website.

-Finally, you can take a look at our branding resource for advice on using social medial to engage with students in our professional development resources.
+Finally, you can find information that will be helpful in understanding what ab programs are looking for in a community partner and a branding resource for advice on using social medial to engage with students in our professional development resources.